hapijs/hapi/API.md

 - `credentials` - the `credential` object received during the authentication process.
 The presence of an object does not mean successful authentication.

-- `error` - the authentication error is failed and mode set to `'try'`.
+- `error` - the authentication error if failed and mode set to `'try'`.

 - `isAuthenticated` - `true` if the request has been successfully authenticated, otherwise `false`.